Cuauhquen (MH641v)

 Added Analysis:

 For comparison, see some other types of quemitl below.
-Heron feathers appear on one, eagle feathers on another, and a third is probably just white paper or cloth.
+Eagle feathers are the most common, but white heron (egret) feathers appear on one, another third is probably seems to be made from white paper or cloth.

 Added Analysis, Credit: